Sir John Beckwith

 Lynn's initial teacher training was at Chelsea College of PE and later an MA from The Institute of Education.
 She has spent all of her teaching career in London schools.
 This has included two Deputy Headships (Dunraven School, Lambeth and North Westminster Community School) and a successful Headship at Copthall School, Barnet.

-Lynn was Principal Designate of The Harefield Academy, planning the vision of The Academy that opened in September 2005 with specialisms in sport, health and well-being.
+Lynn retired as Principal Designate of The Harefield Academy in 2014, after planning the vision of The Academy that opened in September 2005 with specialisms in sport, health and well-being.
 Change and innovation has been both exciting and rapid since The Academy opened.
 Its unique sporting excellence programme for over 70 day boarders is built on sponsorship and support from Watford Football Club, TTK/Greenhouse, The Harefield Gymnastics Academy and many others.
 Lynn further developed The Academy to support local students and those who travel to The Academy from afar to access the Sporting Excellence programme.
+She remains involved in education as part of the Meller Educational Trust.

 Sophie Goldschmidt has been the Rugby Football Union's Chief Commercial Officer and a member of the RFU Board since July 2010, joining from the National Basketball Association (NBA) where she was Senior Vice President for Europe, Middle East and Africa Operations.